-The mission of the Asotin County Noxious Weed Control Board is to carry out the State Noxious Weed Law (RCW 17.10) in a manner which assists the land managers and land users of Asotin County be responsible stewards of the land and resources by protecting and conserving our agricultural lands, recreational areas and natural resources from the degrading impact of exotic, invasive noxious weeds.
+The mission of the Asotin County Noxious Weed Control Board is to carry out the State Noxious Weed Law (RCW 17.10) in a manner which assists the land managers and land users of Asotin County in becoming ever better stewards of the land and resources by protecting and conserving our agricultural lands, recreational areas and natural resources from the degrading impact of invasive noxious weeds.

 Goal of the Asotin County Noxious Weed Control Board (ACNWCB)